cb-davidelliott/couchmovies-demo/README.md

 * *Optional* - During the demo, an internet connection is only used to retrieve movie poster images from TMDB. ***If you follow the script exactly***, all the the required movie posters are already available without an internet connection.
 If you choose to go 'off script' and search for different movies, you will require a live internet connection.

+### Analytics prerequisites
+The bulk of the demo (N1QL & FTS) do not have any dependencies on these components.
+You can omit installing these components if you do not want/need the analytics element of the demo.

 The Analytics portion of the demo also requires: